 10x Genomics provides support, reference transcriptomes, and primers for human samples and mouse strains (C57BL/6 and BALB/c).
 The reference sequences and/or primers may not be optimal for other mouse strains.
 Custom primers and reference sequences must be created for all non-human and non-mouse species.
 Improper primers or references could result in the loss of clonotypes.

-In general, spiking cell lines into your sample as a control may have unintended consequences.
-It may introduce high levels of background (particularly if the cell line cells are large or leaky), and it may confound the cell calling algorithm.
+The spiking of cell lines into samples (as a control) may have unintended consequences.
+Cell-spiking may introduce high background mRNA (particularly if the cell line has large or leaky cells) that could confound the calling algorithm.

 Cell refers to a recovered, targeted cell.
 A recovered cell is a cell captured in a GEM.
 A targeted cell may be a T or B cell, depending on which enrichment primers are used.

-One reason we recommend 26 x 91 read pairs is that it facilitates efficient sequencing of multiple library types including V(D)J and GEX in a single sequencing run.
+Cell Ranger estimates the number of recovered targeted cells based on sequence data.
+10x Genomics recommends 26 x 90 (or 26 x 91 for v1 chemistry) read pairs as it facilitates efficient sequencing of multiple library types including V(D)J and Gene Expression in a single sequencing run.

 number of productive pairs obtained using 26 x 91 read pairs at given depth